gudimetla-shashank/automation/README.md

 - Explanation of the code : 0.00 to 3.25
 - output of the code : 3.25 to 4.40
 - challenges faced : 4.40 to 6.10

+FOR THE DEMO VIDEO PLS CHECK THE ISSUES TAB